dginst/dginst-old.github.io/vision.md

 correctness, or accuracy of the content being time-stamped.

-A single transaction can timestamp an unlimited number of documents: the process has been [standardized](https://www.opentimestamps.org/) to allow for third party auditability and it is suitable for regulatory prescriptions.
+A single transaction can timestamp an unlimited number of documents: the process has been standardized [OpenTimestamps](https://www.opentimestamps.org/) to allow for third party auditability and it is suitable for regulatory prescriptions.
 What jewelry is for gold, notarization is for bitcoin: not essential, but effective at leveraging its beauty.